 How to pay for YouTube ads

 When learning how to advertise on YouTube, you really need to understand how you pay for your ads.
 Like most forms of digital advertising, YouTube uses a bidding system to determine the cost of its ads.
-Depending on the type of ad you want to run, you have a few different bidding options to choose from:

 - Cost-per-view (CPV): You pay when someone views 30 seconds or the entirety of a shorter ad.
 If someone interacts with your ad, that also counts towards CPV.